RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rlcheck/_index.md

 aliases: ["/rs/references/cli-reference/rlcheck/",
           "/rs/references/rlcheck/"]
 ---
-The `rlcheck` utility runs various health checks on a Redis Enterprise Software node and reports any discovered issues.
+The `rlcheck` utility runs various [tests](#tests) to check the health of a Redis Enterprise Software node and reports any discovered issues.
 You can use this utility to confirm a successful installation or to verify that the node is functioning properly.

 To resolve issues reported by `rlcheck`, [contact Redis support](https://redis.com/company/support/).